awsdocs/amazon-ecs-developer-guide/doc_source/appmesh-getting-started.md

 Create the following resources:
 + A mesh named `apps`, since all of the services in the scenario are registered to the `apps.local` namespace\.
 + A virtual service named `serviceb.apps.local`, since the virtual service represents a service that is discoverable with that name, and you don't want to change your code to reference another name\.
 A virtual service named `servicea.apps.local` is added in a later step\.

+You can use the AWS Management Console or the AWS CLI version 1\.16\.266 or higher to complete the following steps\.
+If using the AWS CLI, use the `aws --version` command to check your installed AWS CLI version\.
+If you don't have version 1\.16\.266 or higher installed, you must [install or update the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html)\.
+Select the tab for the tool that you want to use\.

 ------
 #### [ AWS Management Console ]